CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/VXLAN-Devices.md

 ## Single VXLAN Device

 With a single VXLAN device, a set of VNIs are included in a single device model.
 The single VXLAN device has a set of attributes that belong to the VXLAN construct.
 Individual VNIs are represented as a VLAN to VNI mapping and you can specify which VLANs map to the associated VNIs.
-The single VXLAN device is similar to the VLAN-aware bridge model, where the bridge contains a set of VLANs and VNIs.
+Single VXLAN device simplifies the configuration and reduces the overhead by replacing multiple traditional VXLAN devices with a single VXLAN device.

 {{%notice note%}}
 Cumulus Linux supports multiple single VXLAN devices when configured with multiple VLAN-aware bridges.